Schwinn Airdyne Bikes Reviews and Comparisons: Better Alternatives?

 The AD2 Airdyne costs right around $400.
 That’s because there isn’t a whole lot that comes with this bike, and some might even argue that this price is still too high for what it offers.
 The warranties that come with this Schwinn air resistance bike are decent at best, although they could be better.
 You get 5 years on the frame, 1 year on the electronics, 1 year on the parts (with 90 days on the wearable parts) and 90 days on the labour.

 While the AD7 might cost a hefty $800, it does do plenty to earn that price.
 There’s a reason why it is generally considered to be the best of these Airdyne bikes.
 It comes with a decent warranty list as well.
-You get 10 years on the frame, 2 years on the electronics, 2 years on the parts and 6 months on the labour.
-We’d like a bit more on the labour front, but generally you’re not going to get a whole lot more.
+You get 10 years on the frame, 2 years on the electronics, 2 years on the parts and 6 months on the labor.
+We’d like a bit more on the labor front, but generally, you’re not going to get a whole lot more.

 Finally, there’s the Airdyne Pro.
 This bike costs a hefty $1000 and has an identical warranty to the AD7.
 This is a pretty good amount of cash to drop on some bike that doesn’t provide that much more than the AD7, which makes justifying the price a bit harder.